21Elia/OVA-vs-AVA-Multiclass-Perceptron/README.md

 # Code

-Once all the necessary libraries and the dataset are installed, you can execute the testing code located in **main.py** file.
+Once all the necessary libraries and the dataset are installed, you can execute the testing code located in **main.py** file by typing `python3 main.py` in the terminal (make sure you're in the correct directory).
+If any further information is needed, I suggest reading the `report.pdf` file in the repository.